giotto-ai/giotto-tda/README.rst

 giotto-learn is a Python module for topological data analysis in machine learning pipelines built on top of scikit-learn and is distributed under the Apache 2.0 license.
+It is part of the Giotto open-source project.

 Project Governance
 ------------------

-The project was started jointly by `Learn To Forecast - L2F <http://www.l2f.ch>`_, `EPFL Laboratory for topology and neuroscience <https://www.epfl.ch/labs/hessbellwald-lab/>`_ and the `Reconfigurable and Embedded Digital Systems at heig-vd <http://reds.heig-vd.ch/en>`_.
+The project was started jointly by `Learn To Forecast - L2F <http://www.l2f.ch>`_, `EPFL Laboratory for topology and neuroscience <https://www.epfl.ch/labs/hessbellwald-lab/>`_ and the `Reconfigurable and Embedded Digital Systems <http://reds.heig-vd.ch/en>`_ at heig-vd.

-The code is under active development and is maintained and developped by members of those three institutions.
+The code is under active development and is maintained and developed by members of those three institutions.
 See the `GOVERNANCE.rst <https://github.com/giotto-learn/giotto-learn/blob/master/GOVERNANCE.rst>`_ file for a list of the Giotto team members.

 Website: http://ww.giotto.ai